 In terms of sensors, it's got pretty much everything you could want.
-There's the ABC (altimeter, barometer and compass) sensors and dedicated screens to see that individual sensor data.
+There are the ABC (altimeter, barometer, and compass) sensors and dedicated screens to see individual sensor data.

 There's a Pulse OX sensor to track blood oxygen levels during sleep or continuously and to make the 7 handy when you hit high altitude and you want to get a sense of how your body might be coping with the challenging conditions.